mnicosia/anlpir-2016/README.md

 * [NLPDemoXmiCas](https://github.com/Anton87/NERDemo/wiki/NLPDemoXmiWriter): A simple application that reads text from a file and print 1) sentences, 2) tokens, 3) POSs, 4) lemmas,  5) named -ntities and 6) constituency-based parse trees.
 The result of the processing are printed to the console and saved to a file in xmi format to file.
 The app uses UIMA and DKPro.

 * [Minimal Structural Reranking Pipeline](https://github.com/mnicosia/minimalpipeline): Stripped down version of the reranking pipeline.
 You can find more information at the provided link.

+* [How to Write an Annotator](https://github.com/mnicosia/minimalpipeline/wiki/How-to-write-an-annotator): A brief tutorial on how to write a simple UIMA annotator using custom types.